-Detour: Use eastbound Loop 202 (Red Mountain Freeway) to southbound Loop 101 (Price Freeway) to westbound US 60 or Loop 202 (Santan Freeway) to access eastbound I-10 beyond the closure.
-Drivers traveling on southbound I-17 can use westbound I-10 to eastbound Loop 202 (Red Mountain Freeway).
+Detours: Use eastbound Loop 202 (Red Mountain Freeway) to southbound Loop 101 (Price Freeway) to westbound US 60 or westbound Loop 202 (Santan Freeway) to access eastbound I-10 beyond the closure.
+Drivers traveling southbound on I-17 can use westbound I-10 to eastbound Loop 202 (Red Mountain Freeway).

-West Valley drivers heading to the Southeast Valley can bypass the closure by using the Loop 202 (South Mountain Freeway).
-From I-10 and 59th Avenue, travel south and east to connect with I-10 south of Chandler Boulevard.
+West Valley Drivers heading to the Southeast Valley can bypass the closure by using Loop 202 (South Mountain Freeway).
+From I-10 and 59th Avenue, travel south and east to connect with eastbound I-10 south of Chandler Blvd.

-Please note: Schedules can quickly change because of weather and other unforeseen situations.
-For the most up-to-date information, we encourage you to download the Interstate 10 Broadway Curve Improvement Project's free mobile app, The Curve or visit the Alerts section of the project website before you travel.
+Please note: The Arizona Department of The Arizona Department of Transportation advises drivers to use designated detours when there are closures on state highways.
+Schedules can quickly change because of weather and other unforeseen situations.
+For the most up-to-date information, we encourage you to download the Interstate 10 Broadway Curve Improvement Project's free mobile app, TheCurve or visit the Alerts section of the project website before you travel.